phac-nml/irida/doc/administrator/galaxy/index.md

 00 4 * * * $GALAXY_CLEANUP/delete_userless_histories.sh && $GALAXY_CLEANUP/purge_histories.sh $GALAXY_CLEANUP/purge_datasets.sh $GALAXY_CLEANUP/purge_folders.sh $GALAXY_CLEANUP/purge_libraries.sh $GALAXY_CLEANUP/delete_datasets.sh
 ```

 This will clean up any `DELETED` files older then 10 days in Galaxy at 4:00 am every day.
 Log files will be stored in `$GALAXY_CLEANUP/*.log`.
-For more information please see the [Purging Histories and Datasets][] document.
+For more information please see the [Purging Histories and Datasets][] document.  **Note: the metadata about each analysis will still be stored and available in Galaxy, but the data file contents will be permanently removed.**

 [Galaxy]: https://wiki.galaxyproject.org/FrontPage
 [irida-galaxy.jpg]: images/irida-galaxy.jpg